Sylvester Holt: Double Murder Suspect In Critical Condition From Self-Inflicted Gunshot After Hours-Long Standoff On New Orleans Area Bridge

 A massive manhunt commenced with nearly 20 law enforcement agencies searching for Sylvester Holt.
 It was nearly 10 a.m. when a call came in about a possible jumper on the Crescent City Connection, a large bridge that connects the West Bank to the East Bank of New Orleans and crosses the Mississippi River.

-Holt stopped traffic on the Crescent City Connection with a police standoff that lasted nearly 7 hours.
-It was around 5:30 p.m., after hours of negotiating with Holt to climb back to safety and get some help that the suspect reportedly shot himself in the chest while standing on a support girder of the bridge.
+Holt stopped traffic on the Crescent City Connection with a police standoff that lasted nearly seven hours.
+It was around 5:30 p.m., after hours of negotiating with Holt to climb back to safety and get some help, that the suspect reportedly shot himself in the chest while standing on a support girder of the bridge.
 Holt was then seen stumbling before he fell onto the girder.

 Emergency responders were on hand and did make their way to Holt to give him aid at the scene before taking him to University Hospital.
-A first responder had to rappel down the side of the bridge to get to Holt, tether the suspect to himself and lift him back up to street level on the bridge.
+A first responder had to rappel down the side of the bridge to get to Holt, tether the suspect to himself, and lift him back up to street level on the bridge.

 Woman killed with officer was wife of person of interest Sylvester Holt https://t.co/r9AJPBQvru